-Function Default Description Dealer code 4321 You can use the dealer code to program all system options, including high-security options that are not accessible with the installer code if it is different from the dealer code.
-Changing the dealer code to differ from the installer code will prevent the installer from viewing certain fields.
-If you change the dealer code and enter program mode with the installer code, the installer will no longer be able to see the following: code length, downloader code, phone lock, phone #1, phone #2, phone 1 report mode, phone 2 report mode, HW1 function.
-Installer code 4321 You can use the installer code to program most installer options, except for high-security dealer options.
-Master code 1234 You can use the master code to arm/disarm the system and to enter user programming and bypass sensors.
-User codes 1 to 8 Blank You can use the user codes to arm/disarm the system.
-Duress code Blank You can use the duress code in place of the master or user code to cause a silent alarm.
+Table 4.
+Access codes Function Default Description Dealer code 4321 Dealer code is used to program all system options, including high-security options that are not accessible with the security provider's code if it is different from the dealer code.
+Changing the dealer code to differ from the security provider's code will prevent the security provider from viewing certain fields.
+If the dealer code is changed; enter program mode with the security provider's code, the security provider will no longer be able to see the following: code length, downloader code, phone lock, phone #1, phone #2, phone 1 report mode, phone 2 report mode, HW1 function.
+Security Provider code 4321 Security provider's (aka installer) code is used to program most security provider options, except for high-security dealer options.
+Master code 1234 Master code is used to arm/disarm the system and to enter programming and bypass sensors.
+User codes 1 to 8 Blank User codes are used to arm/disarm the system.
+Duress code Blank Duress code in place of the master or user code to cause a silent alarm.
 Code length Four digits Codes can be three to six digits long.